 - Identify action steps as part of a practical plan for immediate use in your state.

-This program is made possible by funding from the Health Resources and Services Administration’s Maternal and Child Health Bureau.
+This program is made possible by funding from the Health Resources and Services Administration’s Maternal and Child Health Bureau's Supporting State Maternal and Child Health Policy Innovation Program.

 Program Application and Selection Process

-The application process for the 2022 Maternal and Child Health Fellows is currently open.
-Please email Khanh.Nguyen@ncsl.org with questions about applying for the program.
+The application process for the 2022 Maternal and Child Health Fellows is now closed.
+Please email Khanh.Nguyen@ncsl.org with questions about future opportunities.

 The Maternal and Child Health Fellows is a competitive program; interested legislators must apply to participate.
 NCSL will review completed applications and select participants to be part of the program.
 Please be aware that our funding limits the number of fellows to a maximum class size of 25, and not all applicants may be accepted into the program.
 Fellows are chosen based on interest, geographic representation, balance of political party make-up, and overall thoroughness of application responses.